 - three lines of defense framework in which the second and third line advise, challenge and monitor the first line, also in terms of fraud risk management; - cooperation with reputable external parties as custodian and/or administrator as laid down in agreements for the funds under management; - the existence of relevant policy documents such as Whistleblower Policy, Code of Conduct, Code of Ethics, and Conflicts of Interest Policy, the use of which is encouraged and reviewed; - the existence of reporting and escalation procedures where Compliance can report and explain incidents, deficiencies, defects, etc. including recommendation for remedial measures; - the written recording of responsibilities and powers that ensure separation of functions.

 DUFAS

-Aegon Investment Management B.V. has voluntariley joined the Dutch Fund and Asset Management Association (DUFAS).
+AIM has joined the Dutch Fund and Asset Management Association (DUFAS).

 GIPS